 - CO2 emission rating.

 When buying a car from a private seller, we strongly advise you to run a quick debt check on the car that you want to buy.
 It will allow you to see if the car has been used as security for any credit.
-Remember, if there is any outstanding debt on the car that you are buying, even if the debt isn’tyours, your car could be repossessed and you will have no way to contest it.Run a vehicle history check online for free on the New Zealand Ministry of Business’ Personal Property Securities website.
+Remember, if there is any outstanding debt on the car that you are buying, even if the debt isn’t yours, your car could be repossessed and you will have no way to contest it.

 Certificate of Registration

-This is a very simple formthat will display the list of all the current owners of the car.
-You simply have to compare it with your seller’s ID and see if it matches to make sure that you are buying the car from its rightful owner.On the subject of ID, make sure you have a valid driving licence for driving in New Zealand, whether it is a driver licence in the English language, an international driver licence, or a New Zealand driver licence.
+This is a very simple form that will display the list of all the current owners of the car.
+You can compare it with your seller’s ID and see if it matches to make sure that you are buying the car from its rightful owner.
+If you suspect the vehicle is stolen, you can always check on the New Zealand Police website.

 Get a Free Car Insurance Quote + Our Exclusive Discount

 A great New Zealand-based car insurance for travellers is the option below from Frogs-in-nz.
 They offer comprehensive insurance in partnership with Star insurance and have tailored their plans to backpackers’ needs.
 Your options include Comprehensive policy, Third Party Fire and Theft as well as Third Party Only.
 As a new option, you can now also add Roadside Assistance.